Aussie unicorn Culture Amp cuts 8% of jobs as it feels the pinch of COVID-19 - SmartCompany

 The cuts are intended to secure the future of the startup, Elzinga tells SmartCompany, as it feels the effects of the COVID-19 economic slump.

 Of Culture Amp’s 446 staff members, 36 have been let go.
-Those cuts span the global workforce, and are in the go-to-market and admin teams.
+Those cuts span its global workforce, and are from the go-to-market and admin teams.

 “We’re still building product, we’re still working with customers,” he says.